 Our opinion of Fair Market Value was determined on a going concern basis stated as the gross asset value of the company's Tangible and Intangible Assets.
 Value as a going concern is defined as a mass assemblage of income producing assets valued in continued use.
-However, the actual value can only be determined by bona fide negotiations between a willing buyer and seller in an arms length transaction.
+However, the actual value can only be determined by bona fide negotiations between a willing buyer and seller in an arm's length transaction.
 Our analysis is based upon accepted valuation approaches as well as economic conditions present at the date of the valuation.
-It is our opinion that the Fair Market Value of 100% of the Tangible and Intangible Assets of The John X. Jones Company, Inc. as of March 1, 2017 are:
+It is our opinion that the Fair Market Value of 100 percent of the Tangible and Intangible Assets of Any Company, Inc. as of January 2, 2020 is:

 Breakdown of Tangible and Intangible Assets

-Tangible Assets \$1,309,000
+Net Tangible Assets \$1,250,000

-Intangible Assets \$528,000
+Intangible Assets \$8,325,000

-Fair Market Value of Assets \$1,837,000
+Fair Market Value of Assets \$9,575,000

 The Tangible Assets included in the sale are presented on page 11 of this report.
-These assets consist of inventory, furniture and fixtures, and equipment owned by the company.
+These assets consist of accounts receivable, inventory, furniture and fixtures, vehicles, and other equipment owned by the company.
 Intangible Assets can be defined as technology related, customer related, contract related, as well as having a competent employee base.
-These consist of identifiable assets such as trademarks, patents and copyrights as well as other types of intangible assets related to the employee base, customer base, suppliers, or proprietary knowledge that create additional enterprise value.
+These consist of identifiable assets such as trademarks, patents, and copyrights as well as other types of intangible assets related to the employee base, customer base, suppliers, or proprietary knowledge that create additional enterprise value.